netlify-templates/victor-hugo/site/content/publications/hsm-bmj.md

 ---
-title: BCBS Weight Loss
+articlename2: BCBS Weight Loss
-articlename: >-
+title: >-
   A Randomized Controlled Trial of Employer Matching of Employees?
 Monetary Contributions to Deposit Contracts to Promote Weight Loss
 date: 2016-07-01
 summary: >-